Rompin has made catching a sailfish on the fly very possible and affordable to many avid fly fishers from around the world.

 Allow me to attempt putting into words what it is like…

-There can be a lot of waiting for something to happen when nothing happens.
-Sometimes for a long period of time.
+There can be a lot of waiting for something to happen and often, nothing happens, sometimes for a long period of time.

-And all of a sudden it all happens, you get ready, all hell breaks loose and your opportunities appears before you to get a shot at casting to a sailfish or two.
-It lasts for all the couple of seconds!
+And then all of a sudden it all happens, you get ready, all hell breaks loose and your opportunities appears before you to get a shot at casting to a sailfish or two.
+It lasts for a full couple of seconds!

-It’s either screaming fly reel and angler and total euphoria, or not – in which case the waiting game (hunting) resumes.
+It’s either screaming fly reel and angler, total euphoria, or not – in which case the waiting game (hunting) resumes.

 Hopefully, you’ll have a good pair of gloves on.
 And watch out for the knuckle-busting reel knob now spinning in a blur.

 Bait and Switch